Arousal and activation in ADHD - Neurophysiological correlates

 Too weak rhythmic excitation is underactivation.

-4. Other activation mechanisms
+4. Further activation mechanisms

 The ARAS is not the only element of the brain that mediates activation processes.